DanielLosada/Transformers---Lyrics-Generator/README.md

 **Training on Genius Lyrics dataset** https://www.kaggle.com/datasets/mervedin/genius-lyrics

-Experiment setup: We fine-tuned GPT-2 on 100 lyrics by a single artist.
-We used local environment for training.
-For generatiion we use the same input prompt for all the artist tested.
-We use a small input prompt to not condition the model too much with it.
-We want to see how it behaves with a small input prompt for each artist tested.
-We trained and tested on 6 artists: 50 Cent, Taylor Swift, The Beatles, Queen, Justin Bieber, and Imagine Dragons.
+Experiment setup: We conducted fine-tuning of GPT-2 using a dataset of 100 lyrics from a single artist.
+The training took place in a local environment.
+During the generation phase, we employed the same input prompt for all the tested artists.
+To avoid excessively conditioning the model, we utilized a concise input prompt.
+Our objective was to observe the model's behavior when provided with a limited input prompt for each tested artist.
+The training and testing were performed on six artists: 50 Cent, Taylor Swift, The Beatles, Queen, Justin Bieber, and Imagine Dragons.

-Hypothesis: Even though we only use 100 songs, the model should be able to fit the vocabulary and style of each one of them, and continue the input prompt with the artist style.
-In terms of training we might expect overfitting.
+Hypothesis: Despite the utilization of only 100 songs, we anticipate that the model will successfully adapt to the vocabulary and style of each artist, allowing it to extend the given input prompt in the artist's specific style.
+However, in terms of training, overfitting might be expected.

 Resuts:
 The full performance results can be seen in the W&B report: https://wandb.ai//upcproject/Lyrics%20Generator/reports/Single-artist-generated-lyrics-prompt-You-are---Vmlldzo0OTEyNTA2?accessToken=afvobacengbowa8wyvxxhnqvju9x60r0egsa52n7qvjpcnvtveo1597f3ncpp1pu.